pmgl/starblast-modding/README.md

 this.options is a data structure where you can set options for your custom, modded game.
 These options are used for initializing the game when you start your mod.
 Changing them while the mod is running does not affect the game.
 See “Options reference” later in the document.

 this.tick is a JavaScript function which is called 60 times per second.
 In this function’s body, you will be able to code specific actions that your mod needs to take automatically while the game is running.
-Note that these actions are currently very limited, there will be more to come.
 This function can be modified while the modded game is running and the changes will apply automagically.

-Running and testing a mod
+#### Running and testing a mod

 Once your mod code is ready, in the console, start by selecting your preferred region for modding (example: Europe):

 ```